willuhmjs/webpage/src/routes/article/learning-to-code/+page.md

 date: 2023-04-08
 ---

 Chances are, you're probably interested in learning to code.
 Learning a programming language is a challenging but fun experience, and there are often multiple ways to go about it.
-My process involves combing multiple different methods together into a foolproof multistep solution.
+My process involves combing multiple different methods together into a foolproof multi-step solution.

 ##  Find what interests you